MilestoneSystemsInc/PowerShellSamples/Samples/Active-PTZ-Preset-Positions/README.md

 # Select all cameras with at least one PTZ preset position
 $cameras = Get-Hardware | Where-Object Enabled | Get-Camera | Where-Object { $_.Enabled -and $_.PtzPresetFolder.PtzPresets.Count -gt 0 }

+# This is "dot sourcing" where we call an external script.
+In this case we're just
+# loading the Invoke-PtzPreset function.
+We'll assume the Invoke-PtzPreset.ps1 file
+# is in the same folder as this script.
+. .\Invoke-PtzPreset.ps1

 foreach ($camera in $cameras) {

     foreach ($ptzPreset in $camera.PtzPresetFolder.PtzPresets) {